AusvydasB/Thesis/README.md

-VilniusCodingSchool final thesis of JavaScript Front-end courses.
+This is a final thesis of Front-end Javascript course which I finished in VilniusCodingSchool.